opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (10) Any reference made to the record of proceedings in these Practice Directions shall refer to the Court’s record of proceedings of the hearing conducted by video or telephone conferencing.

-(11) Any queries or requests for assistance pertaining to hearings by video or telephone conferencing may be sent by email to [FJCourts_Family_Registry@fjcourts.gov.sg](FJCourts_Family_Registry@fjcourts.gov.sg).
+(11) Any queries or requests for assistance pertaining to hearings by video or telephone conferencing may be sent by email to [FJC_FAMILY_REGISTRY@judiciary.gov.sg](FJC_FAMILY_REGISTRY@judiciary.gov.sg).

 ## 161A.
 Technology Facilities in Supreme Court Building